-Item Review Criteria
+Item Review Process

-Item Review Criteria assist in the consistent application of rigorous item reviews intended to assess the quality of the items developed and identify items that require edits or removal from the pool of items to be field tested.
-The criteria that follow help ensure that high quality items are continually developed in a manner that is consistent with the test blueprint.
+The item review process helps to ensure the consistent application of rigorous item reviews intended to assess the quality of the items developed and identify items that require edits or removal from the pool of items to be field tested.
+This process allows high quality items to be continually developed in a manner that is consistent with the test blueprint.
+Item review guidelines for multiple-choice items are included in Appendix C.

 All reviewers participate in rigorous training designed to assist in a consistent interpretation of the standards throughout the item review process.
 This is a critical step in item development because consistency between the standards and what the items are asking examinees is a fundamental form of evidence of the validity of the intended score interpretations.
 Another integral component of this item review process is to review the scoring rules, or "rubrics," for their clarity and consistency in what the examinee is being asked to demonstrate by responding to each item.
 Each of these elements of the review process are in place, ultimately, to target fairness for all students by targeting consistency in examinee scores and providing evidence of the validity of their interpretations.

-Specifically, the Item Review Criteria articulate the four major item characteristics the New York State Education Department looks for in developing quality items:
+Specifically, the item review process articulates the four major item characteristics the New York State Education Department looks for in developing quality items:

 - 1. language and graphical appropriateness

 - 2. sensitivity/bias

-- 3. fidelity of measurement to CCLS
+- 3. fidelity of measurement to standards

-- 4. conformity to the expectations for the specific item types and formats (i.e., multiple-choice questions, 2-point constructed-response questions, 4-point constructed-response questions, and 6-point constructed-response questions).
+- 4. conformity to the expectations for the specific item types and formats

-Each section of the criteria includes pertinent questions that help reviewers determine whether or not an item is of sufficient quality.
-Within the first two categories, the headings Language Appropriateness, Sensitivity/Bias, and Math Art identify the basic components of quality assessment items.
-The criteria for Language Appropriateness are used to help ensure that students understand what is asked in each question and that the language in the question does not adversely affect a student's ability to perform the required task.
-Likewise, the Sensitivity/Bias criteria are used to evaluate whether questions are unbiased, non-offensive, and not disadvantageous to any given subgroup(s).
-The Math Art criteria assess the appropriateness and clarity when graphics are used within questions.
+Each of the criteria includes pertinent questions that help reviewers determine whether or not an item is of sufficient quality.
+Within the first two categories, criteria for language appropriateness are used to help ensure that students understand what is asked in each question and that the language in the question does not adversely affect a student's ability to perform the required task.
+Likewise, sensitivity/bias criteria are used to evaluate whether questions are unbiased, non-offensive, and not disadvantageous to any given subgroup(s).

-The third category of the Item Review Criteria framework, Item Alignment, addresses how each item measures a given mathematics standard.
-This criterion asks the reviewer to comment on key aspects of how the item addresses and calls for the skills demanded by the standards.
-Additionally, these criteria prompt reviewers to comment on how more than one standard is addressed by a given question.
+The third category of item review, alignment, addresses how each item measures a given standard.
+This category asks the reviewer to comment on key aspects of how the item addresses and calls for the skills demanded by the standards.

-The fourth category of the Item Review Criteria framework addresses the specific demands for different item types and formats.
+The fourth category addresses the specific demands for different item types and formats.
 Reviewers evaluate each item to ensure that it conforms to the given requirements.
 For example, multiple-choice items must have, among other characteristics, one unambiguously correct answer and several plausible but incorrect answer choices.
+Following these reviews, only items that are approved by an assigned educator panel move forward for field testing.